FunC cookbook

 How to write a while loop

-, which is known to store up to four references to other cells.
+which can store up to four references to other cells:

 cell message = begin_cell()